iohancamargo/iohan_react_with_ux_component_redux/README.md

 - After cloning this project you must run the command `npm install`

+- This project is dependent on the installation of the api available in this repository (https://github.com/iohancamargo/iohan_back_for_react_with_ux_component_redux)

+- You must create a file in the project's root folder called .env, inside this file, you must insert the following line: REACT_APP_API_URL = http: // localhost: 8000.

 ## Available Scripts

 In the project directory, you can run: